Treatment for migraines

 A migraine is a primary headache disorder that can cause severe pain and other symptoms.
 People with migraines may experience recurring symptoms that doctors call episodes or attacks.

 Headaches are only one symptom of migraines and can range in severity.
-Migraine can cause intense, throbbing headaches that last anywhere from a few hours to several days.
+Migraines can cause intense, throbbing headaches that last anywhere from a few hours to several days.
 A migraine headache usually affects one side of the head, but some people experience pain on both sides.
-A migraine episode can occur in four distinct phases, though not everyone experiences every phase
+A migraine episode can occur in four distinct phases, though not everyone experiences every phase.

 Migraine symptoms

 Migraine symptoms are different for different people and may vary for everyone.
-In many people, they happen in stages.
+For many people, it happens in stages.

 These stages are listed below: